 In regard to the gelling agent, you can use a pre-pack Jello, gelatin, Agar, Carrageenan, etc. I usually use a mix of agar and carrageenan so the Jelly can be wiggly enough yet still holding its shape well.

 I’m using a modified version of an easy basic sponge cake that I have shared on here before.
-Personally I’m not a fan of Vanilla in anything, it’s just taste too artificial to me, so fruit juice, green tea, natural fruit flavor oil or chocolate(cocoa powder) are my usual choices.
+Personally I’m not a fan of Vanilla in anything, it just tastes too artificial to me, so fruit juice, green tea, natural fruit flavor oil, or chocolate(cocoa powder) are my usual choices.

-If you want more cake, simply double or triple that recipes.
-For this cake, I followed all the steps up until the very end (before pouring into 8-inches pan).
-At this point, divide the batter into 2 parts or whatever number of you choice and then color them individually.
+If you want more cake, simply double or triple that recipe.
+For this cake, I followed all the steps up until the very end (before pouring into an 8-inches pan).
+At this point, divide the batter into 2 parts or whatever number of your choice and then color them individually.
 For this Halloween theme, I used orange and green to complement the pale purple of filling cream.

 Orange whipped buttercream

-This is just a quick buttercream that mix off butter, sugar and heavy cream.
-Nothing fancy to it, I may add a little of orange juice or orange extract.
-The only thing to note about is that both the butter and heavy cream have to be at the same temperature before mixing or they might start sweating.
+This is just a quick buttercream that mixes off butter, sugar, and heavy cream.
+Nothing fancy to it, I may add a little orange juice or orange extract.
+The only thing to note is that both the butter and heavy cream have to be at the same temperature before mixing or they might start sweating.